AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Prayer is a way of communicating with God, either silently or through words of praise, thanksgiving, or confession, or requests for God’s help or guidance.

-predestination (al-Qadr)
+Predestination (al-Qadr)

-The term predestination refers to the idea that God knows or determines everything that will happen in the universe.
+Predestination refers to the idea that God knows or determines everything that will happen in the universe.

 Prejudice is unfairly judging someone before the facts are known, or holding biased opinions about an individual or group of people.

-principle of utility
+Principle of utility

 The principle of utility is a philosophical principle that an action is right if it promotes maximum happiness for the maximum number of people affected by the action.